OliverBalfour/DiabeticRetinopathy/README.md

 WARNING: This is an experimental algorithm for diagnosing eye disease.
 It is not intended for practical or clinical use at this stage.
 The author is not responsible for any misdiagnoses as a result of misuse of this software.

+This algorithm uses a novel technique I call CNN Detachment Ensembling, which is detailed in [this paper](https://drive.google.com/file/d/1rSDY9Rh5cgG4qr7wG3jjNtIcseixEiTM/view).
+Essentially, a CNN is trained, then the ANN part on the end is discarded.
+The convolutional layers are used as a feature extraction phase and a number of other models are ensembled using the features extracted by the conv layers as training data.
+Basically, the NN in CNN is replaced with an ensemble of 10 different ML models for a minimal increase in computational power required, which boosted test set accuracy here from 70.8% to 78.6%.

 ## Install & Run
 Install `conda`, then: